top of page

 1:00-2:15PM : Running a Smooth Local Government Refuse & Recycling Program (Valerie Parker, Village of Weston

-• This presentation is meant to provide tips and tricks that I learned along the way in overseeing a municipal hauler-contracted refuse and recycling program.
+• This presentation is meant to provide tips and tricks learned along the way in overseeing a municipal hauler-contracted refuse and recycling program.

 2:30-3:45PM : Building Master Recyclers: Engaging Communities Through Education and Volunteerism (Jordan Hiller, Outagamie County Recycling & Solid Waste; Kelly Reyer, Winnebago County Solid Waste)